sirshikher/portfolio/README.md

 ## Configuration (Optional) 👷‍♂️

-Mate starter is a SPA (Single Page Application), so basically you have only two pages:
+This is a SPA (Single Page Application), so basically you have only two pages:

 - `Main.js`: portfolio itself
 - `404.js`: 404 error page with the same style